PySport/pysport.org/source/_posts/Introducing-kloppy-standardizing-soccer-tracking-and-event-data.md

 ### Loading and parsing should be a commodity

 While it's really interesting to write code for deserializing/parsing tracking data it feels a bit like writing a json reader: it's a nice exercise if you have spare time but it should not be part of your daily work.
 And not only that.
-Especially for new people it's hard to figure out what all data means and availability of proper documentation is lacking.
+Especially for new people it's hard to figure out what all data means and public availability of documentation about the files is lacking.

 When we look at a typical data science workflow it will look like this:
 ![datascience workflow](/images/datascience-flow.png)